Majjhima Nikāya 129

 Rañño, bhikkhave, cakkavattissa evarūpaṁ pariṇāyakaratanaṁ pātubhavati.

-Such is the counselor-treasure that appears to the wheel-turning monarch.
+Such is the commander-treasure that appears to the wheel-turning monarch.

 Rājā, bhikkhave, cakkavattī imehi sattahi ratanehi samannāgato hoti.